 We’re transparent about our pricing because we think you should know what things cost before getting on a sales call.

-Advisory: Starting from €500/month.
+Advisory: From €500 per month.
 Lighter-touch privacy guidance for earlier-stage companies.
 Includes ad-hoc privacy questions, policy reviews, and guidance on specific issues.
 Does not include formal DPO appointment.

-DPO Essentials: Starting from €2,000/month.
+DPO Essentials: From €2,000 per month.
 Dedicated named DPO embedded in your team.
 Includes formal DPO appointment (where applicable), core documentation, vendor questionnaire support, breach response, and regular reporting.
 Most common for Seed to Series B.

-DPO Premium: Starting from €5,000/month.
+DPO Premium: From €5,000 per month.
 Multi-jurisdictional, complex environments, AI compliance, M&A support, and premium response times.
 For Series B+ companies with global operations or complex regulatory requirements.

 Every engagement is tailored.
 We scope to what you actually need.
-Book a call to discuss.

 Outsourced DPO vs full-time hire

-Outsourced DPO Full-time internal DPO
+Outsourced DPOFull-time internal DPO

 Annual cost€24,000-60,000/yr (at €2,000-5,000/mo)€80,000-150,000/yr + benefits + training + recruitment